 The device found wider application supporting community frailty assessment pathways.

 The study findings have been fed into the national antimicrobial medicines review.

 The Oxford AHSN supported business case development to introduce the devices on the NHS frontline.

 The Oxford AHSN has an ongoing connection with Horiba Medical and both work with BIVDA, the in vitro diagnostics technologies industry body.

-The Oxford AHSN is sharing the results of the evaluation in a number of ways both within and outside its region.
+The Oxford AHSN shared the results of the evaluation both within and outside its region.
 Within the Oxford AHSN one trust has invested in the analysers and is using them to streamline existing diagnostic pathways in the community for frail elderly patients, enabling more care closer to home and easing pressure on A&E departments.
-At least one other trust is going through a procurement process.
+Other trusts have also taken an interest.
 Wider use of the analyser is being investigated relating to paediatric appendicitis.